Loading...

 Interactive explorer

-When connected to a terminal, --format explore opens a fold-and-search TUI for browsing large responses.
+The explorer is a fold-and-search TUI for browsing large responses.
 Arrow keys expand and collapse nodes, / searches, q exits.
+List and retrieve commands open it by default when connected to a terminal.
+Pass --format explore to open it explicitly:

 ant models list --format explore